B1r2a3d4l5y/php-password-saver/README.md

-'php-password-saver'
+'php-password-saver/manager'
 A simple php project that saves  your password to a database as well as edit and delete them What was used to build this project

 HTML